 Find a health center

 Health centers provide services regardless of patients’ ability to pay and services are charged on a sliding fee scale.
 Use this tool to find health centers that offer telehealth and free COVID-19 testing.

 - No health insurance

 Find on-demand telehealth options

-Try this Digital Health Directory to find telehealth companies that allow you to make on-demand appointments with a doctor.
+Try this Digital Health Directory to find telehealth companies that allow you to make on-demand virtual appointments with a doctor.
 Some services can be reimbursed by health insurance and some don’t require health insurance but charge an out-of-pocket fee.

 Disclaimer: This list does not constitute an endorsement, certification, or recommendation of specific technology, software, applications, or products.

 - For help with mental and/or substance use, visit the SAMHSA Helpline or call 1-800-662-HELP (4357).

 - For help if you’ve swallowed, splashed, or gotten stung by something, visit the Poison Help hotline or call 1-800-222-1222.